 This course will examine the interactions of IT professionals with the organization, profession, and governmental agencies, including regulatory compliance monitoring, legal requirements, staff development and environmental conduct.
 Lab fee: \$10.

 CIT 2553 Digital Forensics (3-0-3)

-Students will gain practical knowledge on how to conduct
+Students will gain practical knowledge on how to conduct digital investigations and preserve evidence that stands up to inquiries.

-inquiries.
 Lab Fee: \$10.
 Prerequisite: CIT 1533.
-[Fa]